getcloudless/getcloudless.com/alpha.md

 Read the [Welcome to Cloudless]({% post_url 2018-09-05-welcome-to-cloudless %})
 for a quick introduction of what Cloudless is about.
-If you want to be an early adopter of Cloudless, you can join the Cloudless Alpha Program.
+If you want to be an early adopter of Cloudless, you can join the Cloudless Alpha Program!
 In the Cloudless Alpha Program, you will:

 - Get steeply discounted infrastructure consulting from a Site Reliability